MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ## FxCop analyzer rule sets

-One way to configure FxCop analyzers is by using an XML *rule set*.
 A rule set is a grouping of code analysis rules that identify targeted issues and specific conditions.
-Rule sets let you enable or disable rule and set the severity for individual rule violations.
+Rule sets let you enable or disable rules and set the severity for individual rule violations.

 The FxCop analyzer NuGet package includes predefined rule sets for the following rule categories: